Information for Faculty

 If you have no students getting a D/F/U, you can simply click submit in your iAdvise Progress Survey.

-Download the Instructions for Faculty for more in-depth information about Early Alerts and instructions for entering alerts.
+Download the Instructions for Faculty (above) for more in-depth information about Early Alerts and instructions for entering alerts.

 Math Alerts

-For Spring 2023 instructors of MATH 090, 110, 118, 121, 125, 165 180, 181, 210, 220, STAT 101, and STAT 130 alerts open on Monday, February 13th and end on Sunday, February 26th
+For Spring 2026 instructors of MATH 105, 108, 110, 121, 125, 140, 141, 160, 165, 170, 180, 181, 210, 220, STAT 101, and STAT 130 alerts open on Monday, February 2nd and end on Sunday, March 1st on the following schedule:

 Alerts ONLY need to be entered for students who may be currently receiving a D/F/U. Instructors have the option to enter alerts for students who are doing fine academically, but for whom there are other concerns.
 Although optional, presenting those concerns provides helpful information for advisors to address underlying issues that could be impeding a student’s academic success.